dfosterhill/matlab_class/scripts/week1/matlab_overview.md

 ## Getting Help

 So, what can you do, at any time, if you are stuck or confused?
-Well, you can simply type:
+Well, you have a lot of options.
+First, note that the Matlab documentation is farily fluid, in terms of how you access it.
+This varies by version of the software.
+Currently, your best starting point may be to type:

-\> help
+\> doc

 ![help](https://github.com/dfosterhill/matlab_class/blob/main/images/help.png)